aoloe/scribus-help-free/NOTES.md

 il y a façon de créer une table des matière automatique, mais vous ne voulez pas savoir comment ça marche. c'est une perte de temps et on est plus rapide à la main.

+## Opening a file with missing fonts

+When you open a document that links to fonts not available on your system, Scribus allows you to temporarily substitute a missing font with a default font while keeping the original font name.
+After getting the missing font, the doc can then be reopened with the real font
+The green S means "temporarily substituted".